2010 Hamilton, Ontario, municipal election: Campaign

 Michael Baldasaro was the first candidate to file in early January and was later joined by self-proclaimed marijuana advocate Andrew Haines.
 Mahesh P. Butani filed his nomination in mid-April and Mayor Fred Eisenberger, having already confirmed he would be seeking a second term in mid-2008, filed on May 31.

-Following months of speculation, former Mayor Larry Di Ianni announced he would be standing in the mayoral election in an interview with the Hamilton Spectator on July 26.
+Following months of speculation, former Mayor Larry Di Ianni announced that he would be standing in the mayoral election in an interview with the Hamilton Spectator on July 26.
 Perennial joke candidate Marty Zulinak filed soon after, claiming that he would finance his campaign with money from returning used beer bottles.
-He would later drop out and run for Ward 13 (Dundas) City Councillor.
+He later dropped out and ran for Ward 13 (Dundas) city councillor.

 The Pan Am Games Stadium controversy developed in August.
 Mayor Eisenberger took the side of the proposed West Harbour location on Hamilton's Waterfront.
-The ensuing local debate became so passionately heated, Eisenberger began receiving death threats and council, after affirming their support for the West Harbour, reversed their decision and initiated a reevaluation of potential sites.
+The ensuing local debate became so passionately heated that Eisenberger began receiving death threats, and council, after affirming their support for the West Harbour, reversed their decision and initiated a reevaluation of potential sites.
 Though the mayor was commended by Toronto's Mayor David Miller and lauded as the week's boldest leader in The Globe and Mail, his handling of the situation caused former New Democratic MP and MPP Ian Deans and Ward 2 (Downtown) Councillor Bob Bratina to announce they would be contesting the election.

-Though Deans withdrew from the mayoral race on Thursday, September 9 to run for Ward 2 Councillor, Eisenberger faced fourteen opposing candidates after the close of nominations on September 10, 2010.
+Though Deans withdrew from the mayoral race on Thursday, September 9 to run for Ward 2 councillor, Eisenberger faced fourteen opposing candidates after the close of nominations on September 10, 2010.

 On Thursday, October 7, following a debate at Sir John A. Macdonald High School, Edward Graydon unofficially dropped out of the race after fellow contender Andrew Haines told him to "smoke a joint".
 Graydon was outraged at the comments, and decided to withdraw from the race to support Larry Di Ianni, who came to his defence following Haines' comments.
 Di Ianni then asserted marijuana advocates should not be attending debates at high schools and school board officials announced they would be reiterating the school's official anti-drug policies the following day.
 Graydon continued to attend the mayoralty debates, and his name remained on the ballot, as the official withdrawal date had passed by the time he 'withdrew'.